Glass Spider Tour: Set design

 The tour's set, described at the time as "the largest touring set ever," was designed to look like a giant spider.
-It was 60 feet (18.3m) high, 64 feet (19.5m) wide and included giant vacuum tube legs that were lit from the inside with 20,000' (6,096m) of color-changing lights.
+It was 60 feet (18.3m) high, 64 feet (19.5m) wide and included giant vacuum tube legs that were lit from the inside with 20,000' (6,096m) of colour-changing lights.
 A single set took 43 trucks to move and was estimated to weigh 360 tons.
 16' x 20' (4.9m x 6m) video screens displayed video and images from the show to those in the audience who were further away from the stage.
-The system required to run the show included two separate sound systems, 260 speaker cabinets, 1,000 lights (with an output total of 600,000 watts) and three computers.
+The system required to run the show included two separate sound systems, 260 speaker cabinets, 1,000 lights with an output total of 600,000 watts, and three computers.
 Mark Ravitz, the set designer, had previously designed Bowie's 1974 Diamond Dogs Tour set.

 This was Bowie's first tour where wireless microphone technology was available, allowing Bowie considerable freedom to move around the stage during a concert.
 This allowed him to interact with the dancers and musicians much more freely, and as such the set included 3-story high mobile scaffolding, onto which Bowie and his dancers would occasionally climb during the show.

 Each set cost US$10 million, about $ in today's dollars.
 Bowie himself invested over $10 million of his own money to help fund the tour, and he paid $1 million a week to maintain a staff of 150 people to maintain and build the three sets as the tour moved around the world.
 In Philadelphia, where the tour opened in the US, the set was described as taking "300 people 4 days" to build.

 About halfway through the first leg of the tour in Europe, Bowie discovered that the full Spider set was so large that it would not fit in most indoor venues.
 He said, "It would cost me between $500,000 and $600,000 to alter the sets enough to bring the show indoors. ...
 I may decide to have a smaller 'indoor' set made somewhere during the tour."
-He did in fact commission a third slightly smaller set (called the "Junior Bug" set) to be used at indoor venues where the full spider would not fit, such as New York's Madison Square Garden.
+He did in fact commission a third slightly smaller set, called the "Junior Bug" set, to be used at indoor venues where the full spider would not fit, such as New York's Madison Square Garden.

 Bowie thought of the whole set as a metaphor of life, describing the stage as having "a feeling of a ship, which is the voyage, with the rigging and the climbing and the ropes.
 And the bottom circular area is like the Circus of Lights, so it really is from birth, and the voyaging through life."